HomeTimeline

 1966 Spring Park is dedicated in the summer by the city of Homewood, a swimming pool is constructed and offers swim classes.
 Spring Park had long been a recreational spot for Rosedale residents as a natural spring for swimming, some residents even mention baptisms occurring in the water there.

-1968 Homewood City Council gains first African-American member, Afton M. Lee Senior, longtime Rosedale resident and community leader.
+1968 Homewood City Council gained its first African-American member, Afton M. Lee Sr., longtime Rosedale resident and community leader.

-1970s Rosedale pushes for revitalization, renovation and preservation.
+1970s Rosedale pushed for revitalization, renovation and preservation.
 In 1978, Jefferson County Development Consortium pilots a housing conservation project within Rosedale.
 Streets, gutters, and curbs are improved by city of Homewood.

-1985 Rosedale Community Development Corporation is founded to preserve the historic Rosedale Park community.
+1985 Rosedale Community Development Corporation was founded to preserve the historic Rosedale Park community.

-1988 Led by the Rosedale Community Development Corporation, two Habitat for Humanities houses are built in Rosedale as the first ones to be constructed in Birmingham.
-Land donated by the Lee family.
+1988 Led by the Rosedale Community Development Corporation, two Habitat for Humanities houses were built in Rosedale as the first ones to be constructed in Birmingham.
+They were built on land donated by the Lee family.

-1980s- 2000s Rosedale struggles to maintain its residential space against developers, commercialization and gentrification.
+1980s- 2000s Rosedale struggles to maintain its residential space against rezoning, commercialization and gentrification.

-2019 Heart of Homewood Plan is developed, proposing re-zoning and revitalization of Downtown Homewood.
-The website claims that "The Heart of Homewood Plan will provide a road map to guide future growth and development in the heart of the city for the next 10-15 years."
+2019 Heart of Homewood Plan was developed, proposing re-zoning and revitalization of Downtown Homewood.
+The website claimed that "The Heart of Homewood Plan will provide a road map to guide future growth and development in the heart of the city for the next 10-15 years."

 Bibliography: